Jean Paul de Gua de Malves

-He further showed how singular points and isolated loops were affected by conical projection.
+Gua further showed how singular points and isolated loops were affected by conical projection.
 He gave the proof of Descartes's rule of signs which is to be found in most modern works.
 It is not clear whether Descartes ever proved it strictly, and Newton seems to have regarded it as obvious.

-De Gua de Malves was acquainted with many of the French philosophes during the last decades of the Ancien Régime.
+Gua was acquainted with many of the French philosophes during the last decades of the Ancien Régime.
 He was an early, short-lived, participant, then editor (later replaced by Diderot) of the project that ended up as the Encyclopédie.
-Condorcet claimed that it was in fact the de Gua who recruited Diderot to the project, though this claim has never been verified.
+Condorcet claimed that it was in fact Gua who recruited Diderot to the project, though this claim has never been verified.
 In either case, Jean-Paul and Jean le Rond d'Alembert, also thought to have been recruited by the de Gua, first show up on the December 1746 payroll of the publishers who were backing the Encyclopédie project.
 Diderot was added just weeks later and took over as editor on 16 October 1747.
-At the funeral of the "profound geometrician", as Diderot called him, the eulogy was given by Condorcet.

 He was elected a Fellow of the Royal Society in 1743.

+At the funeral in Paris of the "profound geometrician", as Diderot called Gua, the eulogy was given by Condorcet.